latolukasz/beeorm-doc/docs/guide/cached_queries.md

 ```

 :::tip
-If Entity has [FakeDelete](guide/entity_fields.html#fake-delete) you don't need to
+If Entity has [FakeDelete](guide/entity_fields.html#fake-delete), you don't need to
 add `WHERE FakeDelete = 0` in your cached query condition.
-BeeORM is search for rows
+BeeORM searches for rows
 with `FakeDelete = 0` automatically.
 :::